 Here’s a another quick question that’s related to yesterday’s QQ post…keep sending your questions and I’ll attempt to get answers.

-Last summer I wrote about the adoption of NFPA 101-2012, which is now used by the Joint Commission when surveying health care facilities for accreditation.
+I wrote a previous post about the adoption of NFPA 101-2012, which is currently used by the Joint Commission when surveying health care facilities for accreditation.
 Because the 2012 edition requires the annual inspection of fire door assemblies, there are lots of questions about the ins and outs of these requirements.
-Someone from a health care facility told me yesterday that the Joint Commission surveyor had notified him that their first fire door inspection must be completed by July 1st, 2017.
-This deadline will be here before we know it.
+For many health care facilities, the first fire door assembly inspection had to be completed in 2017.

 I have received several calls from people who are interested in becoming fire door inspectors or who are wondering if an inspection by their in-house staff is acceptable to the Joint Commission.
 NFPA 80-2010 (referenced by NFPA 101-2012) requires functional testing of fire door and window assemblies to be performed by individuals with knowledge and understanding of the type of doors being inspected.